Rishik3105/Data-Cleaning/README.md

-# 🌍✨ Data Cleaning 🚀🌟
+# 🌍✨ Data Cleaning 🚀🌟🎉

 This script demonstrates a systematic approach to remove duplicate rows from a table named `country`.
 The process involves creating staging tables, identifying duplicates, and retaining only unique rows.
-Below is a detailed explanation of the workflow with some 💡 **best practices** 💡.
+Let’s dive into this exciting journey! 🌈📊✨

 ---

-## 🏗️ **Creating a Staging Table** 🛠️✨
+## 🏗️ **Creating a Staging Table** 🛠️🎯✨
-- A new table `country_staging` is created with the exact structure of the `country` table. 🎯
+- A new table `country_staging` is created with the exact structure of the `country` table. 🎨🗂️
   ```sql
   CREATE TABLE country_staging
   LIKE country;
   ```

-## 📥 **Copying Data into Staging** 📋🔄
+## 📥 **Copying Data into Staging** 📋🔄✨
-- All rows from the `country` table are copied into the `country_staging` table. 📝
+- All rows from the `country` table are copied into the `country_staging` table. 🚛📦🎉
   ```sql
   INSERT country_staging
   SELECT *